On the classification problem for C*-algebras: Lattice of annihilators of a C -algebra

-\begin{lem} Let $A$ be a commutative C$^*$-algebra bounded linear operators on a Hilbert space $H$, $w(A)$ be an ultraweak closure of $A$ in the algebra $B(H)$.
-Let $X$ be the topological space of characters of the algebra $A$, $Y$ be the topological space of characters of the algebra $w(A)$.
-Let $supp(Y)$, $supp(X)$ be sets of all points of the spaces $Y$ and $X$ correspondingly.
-Then \begin{enumerate} \item $supp(X)\subseteq supp(Y)$, \item the set $supp(X)$ of all points of the space $X$ is dense in the topological space $Y$, \item let $x\in X$ and there exists $U\in \tau_X$ such that $x\in U$.
-Then there exists $U_o\in \tau_Y$ such that $x\in U_o$, where $\tau_X$ and $\tau_Y$ are the topologies of the spaces $X$ and $Y$. \end{enumerate} \end{lem}
+{\bf Lemma 9.} {\it Let $A$ be a commutative C$^*$-algebra on a Hilbert space $H$, $w(A)$ be the weak closure of $A$ in $B(H)$.
+Let $X$ be the topological space of multiplicative functionals of $A$, $Y$ be the topological space of multiplicative functionals of $w(A)$.
+Let $supp(Y)$, $supp(X)$ be the sets of all points of the spaces $Y$ and $X$ respectively.
+Then